NewStrangeWorlds/FastChem/_sources/sections/pyfastchem.rst.txt

                           additional_columns_desc=None)

 All arguments are identical to those of the previous ASCII output function.
-The saved panda ``DataFrame`` contains the same columns and headers as the simple text output.
+The saved pandas ``DataFrame`` contains the same columns and headers as the simple text output.
 The only difference between the outputs is that for the ``DataFrame`` format, the element conservation and ``FastChem`` flags are not converted to strings (i.e. to ``fail`` or